US Cash Products-Abundant supplies push gasoline down

 The EIA is slated to release last week's inventory data on Wednesday.

-The differential for Gulf ultra-low sulfur diesel slipped by 0.75 cent per gallon, while jet fuel fell by half a penny, traders said.
-Jet fuel was also scheduled to move on the Colonial on Tuesday.
+Differentials for Gulf ultra-low sulfur diesel and jet fuel each fell by half a penny per gallon versus the NYMEX October heating oil futures contract on Tuesday, traders said.

 Growing supplies and lackluster demand resulted in softening differentials across the board in the New York Harbor gasoline and distillate markets.
 Traders noted that most, if not all, supply disruptions caused by the recent double-whammy of Hurricane Irene and Tropical Storm Lee have abated and that there was plenty of supply of refined product in the region.